NVIDIA/OptiX_Apps/README.md

 MDL SDK:
 * Go to (https://github.com/NVIDIA/MDL-SDK)
 * Clone the repository and follow the build instructions in there to build the solution with CMake.
-(None of the examples are required to be able to build the MDL_render project.)
+(None of the examples are required to be able to build the MDL_render project).
 * Build the release x64 target.
 * Build the INSTALL target.
 * Set the environment variable MDL_SDK_PATH to the folder into which you cloned the MDL SDK repository.
 (The MDL_renderer project only needs the MDL SDK `include` folder location.
-All libraries are loaded dynamically. `3rdparty/FindMDL_SDK.cmake` will find it and the MDL_renderer project will be added to the solution.)
+All libraries are loaded dynamically. `3rdparty/FindMDL_SDK.cmake` will find it and the MDL_renderer project will be added to the solution).
 * For the MDL_renderer example execution only the `libmdl_sdk.dll`, `nv_openimageio.dll`, and `dds.dll` libraries from the MDL SDK `install/bin` folder are required.
 Copy these next to the MDL_renderer executable.
 * (Optionally the MDL SDK can also build an `nv_freeimage.dll` when setting the MDL_BUILD_FREEIMAGE_PLUGIN CMake variable.
 The `nv_freeimage.dll` also requires the `FreeImage.dll` which needs to come from the FreeImage installation you picked when building the MDL SDK libraries.
-To load that plugin instead of the `nv_openimageio.dll`, change the MDL_renderer config.h define USE_OPENIMAGEIO_PLUGIN to 0.)
+To load that plugin instead of the `nv_openimageio.dll`, change the MDL_renderer config.h define USE_OPENIMAGEIO_PLUGIN to 0).

 Generate the solution:
 * If you didn't install the OptiX SDK 7 or newer into its default directory, set the resp. environment variable `OPTIX*_PATH` to your local installation folder (or adjust the `FindOptiX*.cmake` scripts).